balancer/code-review/erc4626/SiloV2Review.md

 ## Conclusion
 **Summary judgment: USABLE**

 The outlined ERC4626 Vaults should work well with Balancer pools.
+The underlying contracts have been audited.
+Computation of totalAssets do not rely on `balanceOf()` calls and also their audits do not indicate any risk of a donation attack vector.